brechtbilliet/brechtbilliet.github.io/_posts/2022-09-11-complex-angular-forms-with-validation.md

 }
 ```

+This will set the `form-input--invalid` class every time the control is invalid, and it has been touched or the form is submitted.

 ### Conditionally showing the validations with dependency injection

-Now we our validations are shown nicely, but we only want to show them when the form is submitted
-or when the form control is dirty.
+Now the validations are shown, we only want to show them when the form is submitted or when the form control is touched.
 For that we can inject the `FormWrapperComponent` into the `<form-input-wrapper>` component and add an
-`*ngIf` statement on the `<ul>` element that checks if the form is submitted or the form control is dirty.
+`*ngIf` statement on the `<ul>` element that checks if the form is submitted, or the form control is dirty.

 ```typescript